revzet77/COP4331C_Group01/README.md

 ## Vision Statement

-For gamers that are sick of basic point and shoot survivor games, this product offers an adaptive combat environment that leads to more innovative and creative gameplay, unlike games with very “robotic” state machines for their enemies.
-Our product offers enemies with an adaptive AI and procedural animation, aka the enemies will change their attack loop based on how the player acts.
+For gamers that are sick of basic point and shoot survivor games, this product offers an adaptive combat environment that leads to more innovative and creative gameplay, unlike games with very “robotic” state machines for their enemies such as Call of Duty Zombies, World of Warcraft, or Halo.
+The enemies in these games are easily outwitted with simple kiting "train" (running in cirlces to create large groups of enemies for mowing down).
+Our product offers enemies with an adaptive AI, aka the enemies will change their attack loop based on how the player acts.
+Creating a more immersive and challenging combat system in which the player is challenged with multiple attack mechanics.

 This is a third person shooter wave-based game where you shoot robots.
 There are three modes of weapons: short, mid, and long range.
 If you stay too long in one mode, the robots will change their attack loop to prevent static gamepla.y (ex: if you stay short range, they will attack from long range, etc etc.)